-Trojan:Win32/Wacatac.H!ml is a kind of Trojan malware that hits Windows computers.
-It’s part of the Wacatac Trojan family, known for stealing sensitive info, downloading and installing other malware, and letting hackers remotely access the infected computer.
-This guide talks about what this Trojan is, the chance of false alarms, the risks it carries, how to get rid of it, and more technical stuff about the malware.
+Trojan:Win32/Wacatac.H!ml is a kind of Trojan malware that can hit Windows computers.
+It’s part of the Wacatac Trojan family, known for stealing sensitive info, downloading and installing other viruses, and letting hackers remotely access the infected computer.
+This guide will talk about what this Trojan is, the chance of false alarms, the risks it carries, how to get rid of it, and more technical stuff about the malware.

 Also see: What is Trojan:Win32/Casdet!rfn and How to Remove it